-Students must comply with all University requirements for graduation, including the General Education requirements (Liberal Studies Program), Senior Paper, community service, and Lyceum attendance.
-The student must earn at least a grade of C in the required courses for the Major and their prerequisites.
+Students must comply with all University requirements for graduation, including the General Education requirements (Liberal Studies Program) and Senior Paper.
+The student must earn at least a grade of $\bf C$ in the required courses for the Major and their Prerequisites.